State of the Economy

 Unemployment has Risen, and Hiring has Decreased

-• To learn more about why Kentucky’s unemployment rose in 2024, read a Policy Brief written by the Center for Policy and Research in February 2025.
+• To learn more about why Kentucky’s unemployment rate rose in 2024, read a Policy Brief written by the Center for Policy and Research in February 2025.

 Inflation